cscheffler/getting-to-safety/course/reading_list.md

 **Exercises**

-* Implement a clean PyTorch training loop
+* Implement a clean PyTorch training loop using CIFAR-10 and/or ImageNet (we'll reuse this in Week 2).
+Try out a few different models — which?
+(TODO)
-* Understand why stochastic gradient descent (SGD) is not Bayesian inference (and why we live with it)
+* Understand why stochastic gradient descent (SGD) is not Bayesian inference (and why we live with it).
+(TODO)

 ## Week 2: Generalization, overfitting, and evaluation discipline